Momma, don’t let your kids grow up to be cowboys…afraid of feeling

 They spoke as if permitting anger to gain breath, would be a sign to everyone around you that you were unworthy of any kindness or acceptance or trust.
 That if you allowed yourself to get angry, and especially if you listened to anger in any way, that it made you unworthy of future forgiveness.

 Let me tell you…that takes an awful lot of effort to unlearn!
 Not gonna lie, gonna blame Catholic fear mongering as a big part of it in the early years.
 “Oh noes…if you get mad and don’t forgive people, you’ll end up suffering for all eternity!” is a pretty big motivator for a kiddo.
 But that kind of teaching also paves the way to allow predatory behavior to thrive.
-It’s on of the many reasons that victims can get caught up in focusing on the positive aspects of a person instead of taking action when necessary.
+It’s one of the many reasons that victims can get caught up in focusing on the positive aspects of a person instead of taking action when necessary.

 From a Warning Call to Throwing Hands